-The mains cable to the Control Box has a standard IEC plug at the end.
+Description The mains cable to the Control Box has a standard IEC plug at the end.
+NOTICE of the installation"

-- IEC 61000-6-4:Chapter 1 scope: "This part of IEC 61000 for emission requirement applies to electrical and electronic equipment intended for use within the environment of existing at industrial (3.1.12) locations." - IEC 61000-6-4:Chapter 3.1.12 industrial location: "Locations characterized by a separate power network, supplied from a high- or medium-voltage transformer, dedicated for the supply of the installation"
+IEC 61000-6-4:Chapter 1 scope: "This part of IEC 61000 for emission requirement applies to electrical and electronic equipment intended for use within the environment of existing at industrial (3.1.12) locations."
+IEC 61000-6-4:Chapter 3.1.12 industrial location: "Locations characterized by a separate power network, supplied from a